-You do, however, have the option of choosing someone other than a godparent.
+You do, however, have the option of choosing someone other than a god-parent.
 The Church says a Confirmation sponsor is a person who . . .

+is at least sixteen years of age (unless your diocese has established a different age)

+You are part of the Communion of Saints.
+What binds you to this community?

-- is at least sixteen years of age (unless your diocese has established a different age) - has been confirmed and has received the Eucharist - is a practicing Catholic in good standing with the Church person can't come, he or she might still be a good sponsor.
-Check with your leader or catechist about this.)
+- has been confirmed and has received the Eucharist - is a practicing Catholic in good standing with the Church